US, Russia close in on deal to continue New START nuclear arms treaty, Axios reports

 The White House had no immediate comment on the report, which followed a series of other developments in relations between the world’s two biggest nuclear powers.

-The U.S. military's European Command said on Thursday the U.S. and Russia had agreed in Abu Dhabi to resume a high-level military-to-military dialogue.
+The US military’s European Command said on Feb 5 the US and Russia had agreed in Abu Dhabi to resume a high-level military-to-military dialogue.

-Also, Ukrainian President Volodymyr Zelenskiy said peace talks with Russia, backed by the U.S., would continue in the near future after negotiators ended a second round of discussions in Abu Dhabi.
+Also, Ukrainian President Volodymyr Zelensky said peace talks with Russia, backed by the US, would continue in the near future after negotiators ended a second round of discussions in Abu Dhabi.

 The Axios report on New START said it was unclear whether the agreement to observe the treaty’s terms for an additional period of time, possibly six months, would be enshrined in any formal way.

-Kremlin spokesman Dmitry Peskov said on Thursday Russia was still ready to engage in dialogue with the U.S. if Washington responded constructively to a proposal by Moscow to keep abiding by the limits of the expiring New START nuclear treaty.
+Kremlin spokesman Dmitry Peskov said on Feb 5 Russia was still ready to engage in dialogue with the US if Washington responded constructively to a proposal by Moscow to keep abiding by the limits of the expiring New START nuclear treaty.

-U.S. President Donald Trump, who spoke with Chinese President Xi Jinping on Wednesday, wants China brought into a nuclear reduction deal.
+US President Donald Trump, who spoke with Chinese President Xi Jinping on Feb 4, wants China brought into a nuclear reduction deal.